-Vendor due diligence is often done in transactions where there is a private equity seller, mainly to (pre-emptively) resolve problems of a legal nature the target may have prior to sale and/or to get buyers up to speed on the company and to impose "fair disclosure" exceptions (regarding the conclusions in the report) on the sale and purchase documents.

-Advisors involved in preparing the vendors due diligence reports are often asked to offer reliance to the reports to financing banks of the buyer.
-Buyers' advisors typically also offer such reliance in their own reports (to banks and to insurance companies, in the latter case if warranty and indemnity insurance is procured for the transaction).
+Vendor due diligence is often conducted in transactions where there is a private equity seller, mainly to (pre-emptively) resolve problems of a legal nature that the target may have prior to sale and/or to get buyers up to speed on the company and to impose "fair disclosure" exceptions (regarding the conclusions in the report) on the sale and purchase documents.
+Advisers involved in preparing the vendor's due diligence reports are often asked to offer reliance to the reports to the financing banks of the buyer.
+The buyers' advisers typically also offer such reliance in their own reports (to banks and to insurance companies, in the latter case, if warranty and indemnity (W&I) insurance is procured for the transaction).

-General disclosure to buy-side advisors is common, although not accompanied with reliance (except for financing banks and W&I insurance providers).
+General disclosure to buy-side advisers is common, although not accompanied with reliance (except for financing banks, as mentioned, and W&I insurance providers).